 The higher the number your tattoo is assigned, the more difficult it is considered to remove.
 The grading scale is accurate enough that the technician can predict almost exactly how many sessions you will need.

 #6.
 Skin Type

 As was hinted at in the previous entry, your skin type will affect the ease with which your tattoo can be removed.
 Technicians use something called the Fitzpatrick Scale to classify skin types.

 As far as lasers go, tattoo ink is easier to distinguish on lighter skin.
 As a result, darker skin tones often require more sessions as greater care must be taken to avoid side effects such as hypopigmentation.

 #7.
 Method of Payment

 This is not an issue of cash vs card, although that could play a small part in the overall cost.
-However, the biggest differential between payments methods is between paying outright after each treatment and staggering your payments in a payment plan or finance option.
+However, the biggest differential between payment methods is between paying outright after each treatment and staggering your payments in a payment plan or finance option.
 There are also discounts available for customers who purchase multiple treatments at one time.

 Most clinics offer discounts when you purchase a package of treatments, and even bigger discounts when you purchase your entire treatment plan up-front.